 How does volatility affect structured products?
-Pt 1
+It is very complex

 As part of a new series on volatility, SRP talks to Benedict Peeters (pictured), chief executive of Brussels-based Finvex Group, about the impact of volatility on structured products.